 Graduate of Berklee School of Music BPS Music Business

-Additional services also include Vinyl Mastering.
+Additional services also include Vinyl Mastering, optimizing for cassette tape.

 Some credits Include (Mixing/Mastering/Vinyl Mastering):